pvdz/tenko/tests/testcases/async_keyword/expr_async_x005cn_x003dx003e_async.md

 `````
 throws: Parser error!
-  The arrow is a restricted production an there can not be a newline before `=>` token
+  The arrow is a restricted production and there can not be a newline before `=>` token

 (async
  => async)
- ^------- error
+ ^^------- error
 `````

 ### Strict mode